svrooij/smartmeter2mqtt/README.md

 smartmeter2mqtt --socket host:port [options]

 Options:
+  --port            The serial port to read, P1 to serial usb, eg.
+                    '/dev/ttyUSB0'
+  --socket          The tcp socket to read, if reading from serial to network
+                    device, as host:port, like '192.168.0.3:3000'
-  --port            The serial port to read, P1 to serial usb, eg. '/dev/ttyUSB0' --socket          The tcp socket to read, if reading from serial to network device, eg. '192.168.0.3:3000' --web-server      Expose webserver on this port                       [number] --tcp-server      Expose JSON TCP socket on this port                 [number] --raw-tcp-server  Expose RAW TCP socket on this port                  [number] --debug           Enable debug output                                [boolean] --version         Show version number                                [boolean] -h, --help        Show help                                          [boolean]
+  --web-server      Expose webserver on this port                       [number] --post-url        Post the results to this url --post-interval   Seconds between posts                [number] [default: 300] --post-json       Post the data as json instead of form parameters   [boolean] --tcp-server      Expose JSON TCP socket on this port                 [number] --raw-tcp-server  Expose RAW TCP socket on this port                  [number] --debug           Enable debug output                                [boolean] --version         Show version number                                [boolean] -h, --help        Show help                                          [boolean]

+All options can also be specified as Environment valiables Prefix them with 'SMARTMETER_' and make them all uppercase
 ```

 ## Inputs